benson8/hudl-login-tests/README.md

 - Convert project to Typescript.
 - Fix Safari element loading pause hack - See [the commentary in the code](https://github.com/benson8/hudl-login-tests/blob/main/pages/BasePage.js#L99) for further details, but it's likely more investigation could lead to a more elegant solution.
 - Move browser instantiation out of BasePage.js.
-- Move credentials to a secure solution such as [Vault](https://www.vaultproject.io/) or [Bitwarden](https://bitwarden.com/)
+- Move credentials to a secure solution such as [Vault](https://www.vaultproject.io/) or [Bitwarden](https://bitwarden.com/).
-- Move browser variables from [.env](https://github.com/benson8/hudl-login-tests/blob/main/.env) to a JSON configuration file
+- Move browser variables from [.env](https://github.com/benson8/hudl-login-tests/blob/main/.env) to a JSON configuration file.
 - Integrate with [Browserstack](https://www.browserstack.com/) or [Sauce Labs](https://saucelabs.com/) to gain additional device coverage (especially mobile Safari).
 There are of course real speed concerns with using this approach, so it would need to be a team decision of whether more coverage is desired that will take longer to run.
 - Move random email address and password generation to a separate utility class.
 - Add a test case for the Remember Me checkbox.